Ian Chapman (physicist)

-Sir Ian Trevelyan Chapman FRS is a British physicist who is the chief executive of the United Kingdom Atomic Energy Authority (UKAEA).
-On 25 February 2025, it was announced by UK Science Minister Lord Vallance that Chapman would be stepping down as CEO of UKAEA in the summer of 2025 in order to become the new CEO of UK Research and Innovation, the UK research funding agency.
+Sir Ian Trevelyan Chapman FRS is a British physicist who is the chief executive of UK Research and Innovation, the UK research funding agency.
+He was appointed to this post, following previously being the chief executive of the United Kingdom Atomic Energy Authority (UKAEA).

 Education

 Chapman went to school at Elizabeth College, Guernsey.
 He graduated from Durham University (Hild Bede College) with an M.Sci. in Mathematics and Physics in 2004.

 Chapman then joined UKAEA's Culham laboratory as a plasma physics PhD student with Imperial College London.
 His research focused on understanding and controlling instabilities in the plasma fuel within tokamak fusion devices.
 He received his PhD in 2008.

 Career

 Chapman continued his plasma physics research at Culham and progressed through a number of positions in the UK fusion programme, including Head of Tokamak Science in 2014 and Fusion Programme Manager in 2015.
 In October 2016 he became UKAEA's Chief Executive Officer, succeeding Sir Steven Cowley.

 He has published over 110 journal papers and given 30 invited lead-author presentations at international conferences.
 In 2015, he became a visiting professor at Durham University.